 - compassionate leaders: A leader focuses on vision, inspiring the team and is good at allowing the team to take credit.
 What else would you add to a definition of good leader?

-Is introvert positive or negative?
-It’s both/ neither.
-More important is how we understand and communicate with each other, especially those with different communication preferences.
+Is introversion positive or negative?
+It’s both and neither.
+More importantly consider how we understand and communicate especially with those who have different communication preferences.

 Being introverted does not mean you are deep or thoughtful (although many introverts are).
 Being an extravert does not make you a great leader or mean you have a big ego.
 Human personality is complex, we all need to get better at looking beyond any labels (which may have some uses, but have many drawbacks).

 By understanding the individuals you can get the best out of them — and yourself.